 Step by step instructions for adding books and articles

-Note: While the Library is closed for COVID-19, staff are unable to add print materials to Reserves.
+Note: While the Library is closed for COVID-19, all reserves must be digital.

 1. Create a reading list